Participant Info Guide

 Saucony London 10K Route Map 2026

 For a larger version, open the route map.
+2026 details shown for reference — subject to change for 2027.

 Getting to the Start